-Its beginnings were far less grandiose.
+The song's beginnings were far less grandiose.
 "People think we're such a serious band," Lee told Prog magazine in 2013, "but really, we're just your typical idiots.
 'By-Tor and the Snow Dog' was a joke that got out of control.
-Our manager Ray had two dogs, and Howard Ungerleider -- our lighting guy -- called them Biter and Snow Dog.
+Our manager Ray had two dogs, and Howard Ungerleider – our lighting guy – called them Biter and Snow Dog.
 We must have been high one day, imagining a song about these two dogs.
 And then Neil went ahead and wrote it."

-Lee says that this sudden shift in direction -- toward nerdy mythology and winding song structures -- worried the record company brass, who'd expected the band to continue cranking out simple, hard-rock tracks like their breakout regional hit "Working Man."
-"They said, 'This is not the same," he continued.
-"What is this 'By-Tor' sh--?
+Lee says that this sudden shift in direction – toward nerdy mythology and winding song structures – worried the record-company brass, who'd expected the band to continue cranking out simple, hard-rock tracks like their breakout regional hit "Working Man."
+"They said, 'This is not the same," Lee continued.
+"What is this 'By-Tor' shit?
 You were talking about 'Working Man,' and now you're talking about this crazy stuff.'
 It was a bit of hiccup in the plan they had for us."

-But even in 1975, Rush knew Fly by Night was a rebirth -- and they were dead-set on chasing their expansive vision wherever it took them.
-"It showed a progression from the first album," Lee told Circus Raves that same year.
+But even then, Rush knew Fly by Night was a rebirth – and they were dead-set on chasing their expansive vision wherever it took them.
+"It showed a progression from the first album," Lee told Circus Raves in 1975.
 "We're very happy with it.
 We recorded it as an album.
 Singles would be nice, but that's incidental."

 Listen to Rush Perform 'By-Tor & the Snow Dog'

 Released on Feb.
-15, 1975, Fly by Night cracked the Billboard 200 at No. 113 -- a slight dip from the performance of their debut, which made it to No. 106.
+15, 1975, Fly by Night cracked the Billboard 200 at No. 113 – a slight dip from the performance of their debut, which made it to No. 106.
 But it was clear Rush weren't interested in bowing down to label demands.
-In interviews, Rush was already emphasizing Peart's talents as an unconventional lyricist -- particularly on "By-Tor."
-"All the music in that relates to the story," they told Circus Raves.
+In interviews, they were already emphasizing Peart's talents as an unconventional lyricist – particularly on "By-Tor."
+"All the music in that relates to the story," the band said in a contemporary news release.
 "It has visual sounds, monsters, screeching animals.
 It's where we want to head."

 Meanwhile, "Anthem" has become more than the true sing-along classic from Fly by Night.
 It's the turning-point moment when everything came together for Rush.

 "This song has one particular memory for me that supersedes all: the first time we ever jammed with Neil, first time he auditioned for us," Lee told Rolling Stone in 2013.
 "Alex and I had written this riff, and we had written it back in the day when Rutsey was in the band, and Rutsey wasn't into playing it.
 It was too complicated, and it wasn't his thing.
 He was more into straight-ahead rock and roll.
 Among the other things, we jammed with Neil the first day we met him on this opening riff.
 When he started playing, we looked at each other and were like, 'Yeah, this is the guy.
 He can play.
 He'll do.'
 I can't even ponder what would have happened had we not met him.
 Life is bizarre.
 Twists and turns.
-Fate brought him to our doorstep that day, and, quite happily, we are still hanging out together."
+Fate brought him to our doorstep that day."

 Lifeson also noted the significance of "Anthem" in a 2013 career overview with Guitar World.
 “We were trying to be quite individual with Fly by Night, which was the first record that Neil, Geddy and I did together," he said.
 "That song was the signature for that album.
 Coincidentally, the name of our record company, which is Anthem Records in Canada, came from this song.
 Neil was in an Ayn Rand [author of The Fountainhead] period, so he wrote the song about being very individual.
 We thought we were doing something that was different from everybody else."